tanweijie123/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* is a fitness instructor who have trouble managing a significant number of clients and sessions
 * prefer desktop apps over other types
+* favours a All-in-One software tracker
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI apps while appreciates a nice GUI that can show his weekly schedule

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* prefers a simple and minimalistic view, as he does not like clutters.

+**Value proposition**: to help a fitness instructor keeps track of his customers easily, via CLI as he’s a fast typer.
+He can spend more time on his clients/his routine rather than manually using alternative software like Excel to track administrative matters.

 ### User stories